bbauska/JS-Programs/README.md

 echo json_encode($data); // Return live data as JSON ?&gt;
 </pre>
-<p>This example demonstrates updating live data on a webpage at regular intervals using AJAX .
+<p>This example demonstrates updating live data on a webpage at regular intervals using AJAX.
 The JavaScript function
-updateData uses setinterval to fetch updated data from the server - side PHP script (live_data . php ) every 5 seconds and displays it on the webpage.</p>
+updateData uses setinterval to fetch updated data from the server - side PHP script (live_data. php ) every 5 seconds and displays it on the webpage.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>AJAX Example 9 : Infinite Scroll</h4>